You might think that Primavera P6 is used solely by Engineers and Schedulers during review of construction delay

 These events can occur in different situations and circumstances, as some of them are caused by the Client, some by the Consultant, some by the Contractor or Sub-contractors, and, even some are totally out of everyone’s control – events known by the name – “Force Majeure Events”.

-However, all of these events cause one result - Delay - once a project has entered this phase, the contractor, who is required to finish the project on the contractual agreed finish date, starts a process called “Delay Analysis” using one of the techniques’ list agreed on in the official contract between them and the Client “Owner”.
+However, all of these events cause one result – Delay – once a project has entered this phase, the contractor, who is required to finish the project on the contractually agreed finish date, starts a process called “Delay Analysis” using one of the techniques’ list agreed on in the official contract between them and the Client “Owner”.

 The next step is for the contractor to submit an EOT “Extension of Time” to request from the owner to add an extra duration to the approved project total duration or to a certain internal finish milestone for a certain scope of work.

 The delay analysis is conducted using Primavera P6, by entering the specific details of the event using the different types of activities available in the application.
 The activities are then linked up with each other using the proper type of relationships that best represent the real event and how it occurred.
 This results in a certain amount of time caused by the event which is now referred to as the “Event Impact”.

 At this moment, the owner assesses the submitted EOT report and its impact and reviews it to determine if the contractor deserves a time extension or not.
-All of this should be done under the agreed contract clauses that describes the whole process and its conditions.
+All of this should be done under the agreed contract clauses that describe the whole process and its conditions.

 Usually, the contractor sends a “Notice for claim” letter to the owner whenever a delay event takes place to reserve their right at any time and cost impact resulted from the event.
 Most of the contracts say that the contractor must submit a delay analysis for the event within a certain period of time which usually varies from two weeks to two months.